 A number of local businesses are saluting veterans, military service men and women, and their families this Veterans Day by offering local discounts, specials and promotions.
 Here's a guide to specials in the Kirkwood area.

-- Lowe’s Military Discount: Lowe’s will offer all active, reserve, honorably discharged, retired military personnel and their immediate family members a 10 percent discount on in-store U.S. purchases made during the Veterans Day holiday.
+- Lowe’s Military Discount: Lowe’s Companies, Inc. will offer all active, reserve, honorably discharged, retired military personnel and their immediate family members a 10 percent discount on in-store U.S. purchases made during the Veterans Day holiday.
 The discount is available Nov.
-7–Nov.
+7 – Nov.
 11. The discount is available on in-stock and special order purchases up to $5,000.
 To qualify, individuals must present a valid military ID or other proof of service.
 Excluded from the discount are sales via Lowes.com, previous sales, and purchases of services or gift cards.
 Like Home Depot, Lowes offers this discount daily to active duty military members, but not to veterans.
 However, they extend the offer to military veterans on military holidays.
 You can also find exclusive discounts at Lowe’s.com.

 - Build-A-Bear Workshop: To celebrate Veterans Day, the store is offering 20 percent off a purchase when guests present a valid military ID.